 UC 270: Advanced Library Research in the Humanities

 Interested in learning how digital tools can advance your research?
 In UC 270, you will:

 • Hone your research skills

 • Explore digital research methods such as mapping, charting, and visualization

 • Present your findings online

-This is a three-credit interdisciplinary course.
+This is a one-credit interdisciplinary mini (6 week) course.
 No prerequisites are required.
 Open to sophomores, juniors and seniors.